-Each slave connects to the master using a MySQL user name and
+Each replica connects to the source using a MySQL user name and

-password, so there must be a user account on the master that the
+password, so there must be a user account on the source server

-slave can use to connect.
-Any account can be used for this
+that the replica can use to connect.
+Any account can be used for

 REPLICATION SLAVE privilege.
 You

-can choose to create a different account for each slave, or
+can choose to create a different account for each replica, or

-connect to the master using the same account for each slave.
+connect to the source using the same account for each replica.

-Although you do not have to create an account specifically for replication, you should be aware that the replication user name and password are stored in plain text in the master info repository file or table (see Section 5.2.2, “Slave Status Logs”).
+Although you do not have to create an account specifically for replication, you should be aware that the replication user name and password are stored in plain text in the replica's connection metadata repository file or table (see Section 5.2.2, “Replication Metadata Repositories”).
 Therefore, you may want to create a separate account that has privileges only for the replication process, to minimize the possibility of compromise to other accounts.

 To create a new account, use